Mohammed-a-Alz/cyclistic-membership-growth-analysis/README.md

 ---

 *Data made available by Motivate International Inc. under public license.
-This is a capstone project completed as part of the Google Data Analytics Professional Certificate.*
+Completed as part of the Google Data Analytics Professional Certificate.*